Employee Rights News You Can Use

 (2) How can You-Can-Learn-Basic-Employee-Rights.com better address

 Seven Ways To Stay Informed About Employment Discrimination

 Workplace discrimination is at an all time high across the board.
-Age, race, gender, disability and others have seen significant increases in complaints filed with the EEOC in the
+Age, race, gender, disability and others have seen significant increases in complaints filed with the EEOC in the last three years.

 What has become glaringly evident is the assault on employee workplace rights.
 It has been and continues to be my privilege and pleasure to help job seekers and employees learn these rights in simple to understand language.
 Let's look at some steps to understanding employment discrimination.

 (1) Those belonging to a "protected class" are shielded from workplace discrimination.